Limnu

-Limnu is an online whiteboarding app founded in 2015 by David Debry and David Hart.
-It allows users to draw on virtual whiteboards and invite others by e-mail or by sharing a link.
+Limnu was an online whiteboarding app founded in 2015 by David DeBry and David Hart.

+It allowed users to draw on virtual whiteboards and invite others by e-mail or by sharing a link.
 Invitees see any changes to the board in real time and, if allowed by the owner of the board, can also draw on the board.
-The service is accessible through a web application in desktop and mobile web browsers, as well as through an iOS application.
+The service was accessible through a web application in desktop and mobile web browsers, as well as through an iOS application.
+It was headquartered in San Mateo, California.

 History

-Limnu is a software development firm founded by David Hart in 2015.
-It is headquartered in San Mateo, California.

 In 2018, ZipSocket, a maker of online meeting software acquired Limnu.